InternLM/InternLM/README.md

 ## News

 [20231213] InternLM-7B-Chat and InternLM-20B-Chat checkpoints are updated.
-With an improved finetuning strategy, the new chat models can generate higher quality responces with greater stylistic diversity.
+With an improved finetuning strategy, the new chat models can generate higher quality responses with greater stylistic diversity.
 [20230920] InternLM-20B is released with base and chat versions.